In 2001, WWE owner Vince McMahon captured the attention of the sports world with the launch of an American Football league unlike any other: The XFL.

 Dubbing it the “Xtra Fun League”, the WWE owner was intent on creating a version of the the game that did away with many of the rules and regulations that some fans felt stifled the enjoyment of the NFL.

-Teams were given names like Orlando Rage and Los Angeles Xtreme, players even had official nicknames and games started with something called a “human coin toss”- one player from both sides essentially wrestling for control of the football from the off.
+Teams were given names like Orlando Rage and Los Angeles Xtreme, players even had official nicknames Rod “He Hate Me” Smart and games started with something called a “human coin toss”- one player from both sides essentially wrestling for control of the football from the off – something ultimately scrapped after one too many injuries.

 But away from the bone-crunching tackles and extreme play that defined the game, arguably the league’s most extreme element came with the cheerleaders that accompanied each and every match.

-Essentially circumventing the rules that government their appearance in the NFL, the XFL featured cheerleaders in some of the most revealing outfits you are ever likely to see on a football field.
+Essentially circumventing the rules that governed their appearance in the NFL, the XFL featured cheerleaders in some of the most revealing outfits you are ever likely to see on a football field.

 And it wasn’t just their pitch-side antics that courted controversy.